NageswaraRao4981/A-Student-Phonebook/README.rst

 | And I need to enter new contact info in my phone book,
 | When I choose Option 2,
 | Then I will get a prompt asking me to enter the contact information,
-| And  I will add first name and the telephone number.
+| And  I will add the person's first name and telephone number.
-        ...

 Scenario 2: Remove a Phone Number
 ----------------------------------